EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 These three attributes are found as a group and are usually optional, unless the id attribute is used as a reference.
 Each id must be unique in one EML document, i.e. a &lt;**creator**&gt; must have a different id than a &lt;**dataTable**&gt;.
 If the same person appears as dataset creator and protocol or project creator, the same id cannot be repeated, so either the content of the id must be changed or a reference used for repeated instances.

 The current restrictions can cause problems when content is drawn from a system with IDs (e.g. a personnel database), and is under consideration by the EML developers.
 Ideally the three attributes would work together.
-The **scope** attribute can have one of two values, “system” or “document”.
-It is preferred that when the scope is set to “system”, that the **system** attribute defines the ID-system, the **id** attribute content is (presumably) from that system.
+The **scope** attribute can have one of two values, "system" or "document", that the **system** attribute defines the ID-system, the **id** attribute content is (presumably) from that system.

-Currently, a reasonable general practice should be to define a **system** on the &lt;**eml:eml**&gt; element and set it to the site (but not set the system attribute at any other level), and to set **scope**=“document” on elements other than &lt;**eml:eml**&gt;.
+Currently, a reasonable general practice should be to define a **system** on the &lt;**eml:eml**&gt; element and set it to the site (but not set the system attribute at any other level), and to set **scope**="document" on elements other than &lt;**eml:eml**&gt;.

 ------